 Exploratory Testing Cons vs. Pros

-Less preparation is needed, early detect serious bugs
+Less preparation is needed, early detect serious bugs.

-Requires high skill of tester
+Requires high skill of the tester

-Don't need Test Plan speed up the bug detection
+Don't need Test Plan speed up the bug detection.

 Test coverage is low.
-It does not guarantee that all your requirements are tested
+It does not guarantee that all your requirements are tested.

 Most bugs are discovered early by some sort of exploratory testing

 Lack of testing documentation

 User testing is a type of Manual Testing on iOS.
 The purpose of this testing is to create better apps, not only bug-free apps.
 Below figure shows four types of User Testing